-The resort will provide a mat, towel and water bottle for your stay.
+Start your day with yoga on the deck.
+The resort provides a mat, towel and water bottle for your stay.
 All of the water is filtered here so you can drink directly from the tap.
 In the afternoon, take out one of the canoes for a paddle on the river.
 We spotted an iguana perched on top of a tree.

-During our yoga class, we met Tom, the owner of the resort.
+During our yoga class, we met Tom, the owner of the Mystic River Resort.
 He was so kind and offered to take us on a hike on the property.
 We zigzagged through several trails including the Ridge trail and after about 2 hours we made it to the top of the mountain.
 The view from here is pretty incredible!
 Don’t forget to stop and say hello to the goats.
 The resort also offers milk goating, if that’s your thing.
 We passed on the opportunity and finished off the evening with dinner and a cold beverage at the restaurant.

 Each room has a balcony with views of the river.
 You can also walk through the resort’s Butterfly Trail or visit the nearby town of San Ignacio.
 It’s about a $25 US cab ride from the resort.